BaseSecrete/rorvswild/README.md

 The `rorvswild-setup` command creates a `config/rorvswild.yml` file.

-For those who prefer to manually use an initializer, they can do the following.
+If you prefer to use an initializer, you can do the following:

 ```ruby
 # config/initializers/rorvswild.rb
 RorVsWild.start(api_key: API_KEY)
 ```

 You can create unlimited apps on *rorvswild.com* to monitor your different environments, or use the same key for both staging and production.
 If you want to add a staging server you have to edit your Gemfile.

 ## Development mode: *RoRvsWild Local*